DotNetPELib Version 3.0

-The DotNetPELib library may be used to generate and/or read the contents of .NET assemblies.
+The DotNetPELib library is written in C++ and may be used to generate and/or read the contents of .NET assemblies.
 It has support for most aspects of the ECMA-335 standard for CIL assemblies, which specifies the formats used in .NET 2.0, but may also be used for later versions of .NET.
 The reference MSIL C compiler

 exercises most aspects of the library